George A. Smith: Church service

 In the spring of 1834, the 16-year-old Smith accompanied a group of Latter Day Saints on a 2000-mile march to Missouri and back to Ohio.
 This trip, known as Zion's Camp, was intended to bring aid to suffering members of the church in Missouri.
 Smith served as a missionary to the eastern United States, traveling and preaching during the summers of 1835, 1836, and 1837, while attending school each winter.

 Smith was ordained a seventy in the priesthood on March 1, 1835, by Joseph Smith.
 On April 26, 1839, the 21-year-old George A. Smith was ordained an apostle and became a member of the Quorum of the Twelve.
 Future church president Wilford Woodruff was ordained an apostle on the same day.
 The two men replaced former apostles Thomas B. Marsh, who had left the church, and Orson Hyde, who had been disfellowshipped and removed from his position.

 After Joseph Smith's death and the assumption of church leadership by Brigham Young, George A. Smith traveled to the Salt Lake Valley as a Mormon pioneer with the first company of settlers in 1847.
-In the winter of 1850, Smith led a company of 118 volunteers and about 30 families to establish a colony near the Little Salt Lake in Iron County.
+In the winter of 1850, Smith led a company of volunteers to establish a colony in what is now Iron County.
+The company consisted of 118 individuals and about 30 families; they settled near the Little Salt Lake (today also called Parowan Lake).
 They arrived at Center Creek, 265 miles from Salt Lake City, on January 13, 1851.
 Under direction from the General Assembly of the State of Deseret, the group organized the political entity of Iron County and elected Smith as chief justice.
 During the winter of 1850–51, the settlers constructed a fort enclosing homes, a meeting house, a school, and a watch tower.
 They named their community Parowan.
 Smith taught school during the first winter, and later served as a member of Utah's territorial legislature.

 In 1868, Smith was called to replace Heber C. Kimball as First Counselor in the First Presidency to church president Young.
 Smith served in this position until his death in 1875.
 Smith's first wife, Bathsheba W. Smith, served as general president of the church's Relief Society from 1901 to 1910.
 A son, John Henry Smith, also served as an apostle and member of the First Presidency.
 George A. Smith's grandson and namesake, George Albert Smith, also became an apostle and later was the church's eighth president.

 Smith was the eighth official Church Historian and General Church Recorder of the LDS Church from 1854 to 1871.
 In 1873 he was appointed and sustained as Trustee-in-Trust for the church, an office he held until his death.